rithik2812/OS-Spider/README.md

 Both these tasks are done in python language so the code could be run in any python software like visual studios, IDLE, jupyter notebook

+To run it in visual studios go to the software and clcik on new project and then you woulf find a lot of templates to choose, so choose the "python" template and just run my code over there